rfflsy16/learning-rust/README.md

-# Learning Rust - Product Management API
+# Learning Rust - Product & User Management API

-A RESTful API built with Rust for managing product inventory.
+A RESTful API built with Rust for managing product inventory and user authentication.
 This project demonstrates Rust's capabilities for building high-performance, type-safe web services using modern libraries like Axum, SQLx, and Tokio.

 ## Project Overview

-This application provides a complete product management system with the following features:
+This application provides a complete management system with the following features:

-- RESTful API for CRUD operations on products
+- RESTful API for CRUD operations on products and users
+- User authentication with JWT tokens
 - PostgreSQL database integration
 - Structured error handling
 - Data validation